Why Attend Homeschool Day at the Capitol?

 5. After last election, the governorship and both houses in the Colorado legislature are controlled by the Democratic party (which is largely supported by the teacher unions that have clearly opposed homeschool freedoms).
 This is the first time it has happened in Colorado in 50 years.

-6. You can turn the day into an educational field trip for your children, by touring the capitol, attending the planned events, being introduced to the Colorado House or Senate, and by considering participation in the Citizen Lobbyist Workshop.
+6. You can turn the day into an educational field trip for your children, by touring the capitol, attending the planned events, and being introduced to the Colorado House or Senate.

 7. "All that is required for evil to prevail is for good men to do nothing." – Edmund Burke